Working in Singapore

 Personalised Employment Pass

-A Personalised Employment Pass (PEP) is a special Employment Pass reserved for high-earning existing Employment Pass holders or overseas foreign professionals with even higher earnings.
+A Personalised Employment Pass (PEP) is a special Employment Pass reserved for high-earning existing Employment Pass holders or overseas foreign professionals with high salaries.
 The PEP offers greater flexibility than an Employment Pass.

 You can apply for a Personalised Employment Pass (PEP) if you are: